Today's Articles

 Medgar Edgar College Opens

-*On this date in 1970, Medgar Evers College (MEC) was established.
-MEC is the youngest of the four-year senior colleges in The City University of New York system.
+*Medgar Evers College (MEC) was established on this date in 1970.
+It is the youngest of the four-year senior colleges in the City University of New York system.

 In the early 1960s, the Central Brooklyn community recognized the need for a local public college.
 Through various community organizations including, but not limited to, the Bedford-Stuyvesant Restoration Corporation, the Central Brooklyn Coordinating Council, and the NAACP, and through their local elected officials, the residents of Central Brooklyn approached the Board of Higher Education of the City of New York with this request.
 Members of the various community-based organizations constituted the Bedford-Stuyvesant Coalition on Educational Needs and Services, which served as the primary vehicle for interfacing with the Board of Higher Education.